amksperling/RailGunDuckies/README.md

 - All required modes and features specified:

+	- The application should run forver (tested > 5 hours on).

 	- The duck and gun are drawn using GL Display Lists

 	- Beauty Modes for the duck, gun an balloon